 Running memory refers to the space for temporarily storing data when the mobile phone is running applications.

 It allows the processor to quickly read and write data, improving the running speed and fluency.
 By extension, ROM refers to the space mobile phones use to store data for a long time.
-It can save system software, applications, photos, videos, and other files, which affects the storage capacity and read and write speed of mobile phones.
+It can save system software, applications, photos, videos, and other files, affecting mobile phones’ storage capacity and read and write speed.

-The more RAM you have running, the more applications you can have open and the processor works more efficiently.
+The more RAM you run, the more applications you can open, and the processor works more efficiently.

 Conversely, if the running memory is too small, it will cause the processor to wait when reading and writing data, which will cause freezes and crashes.